 Manaslu circuit trek is an exciting trek to the untouched regions of Nepal.
 While the Annapurna trek is often at the top of trekkers’ lists, this trek is an alternative to the Annapurna trek.
-Compared to most of the famous treks in Nepal, which offers mountain scenery, beautiful landscapes, and dense forest, this trek accumulates it all as well.
+Compared to most of the famous treks in Nepal, which offer mountain scenery, beautiful landscapes, and dense forest, this trek accumulates it all as well.

-Besides, many experts consider this Manaslu Circuit trek to be one of the best mountain treks in Nepal.
+Many experts consider this Manaslu Circuit trek to be one of the best mountain treks in Nepal.
 With stunning mountainous scenery, beautiful fairy tale forests, and alluring waterfalls, this trek takes you to the magical realm of the Himalayan ecosystem.

 Despite its opening in 1992, Manaslu trekking was not relatively famous as other treks in Nepal.
 Now, after many years, this region is getting its deserved popularity.
 Many tourists, both domestic and international, have their eyes set out on this area and are more than determined to conquer it.